KSCxProtocol/Discord_EtherScan-bot/README.md

 ## Installation

-- Install dependencies:
+Install dependencies:

- npm install
+ 'npm' install
 Update the configuration:

 Open bot.js and replace the following placeholders with your own values:

+''' env
 YOUR_DISCORD_BOT_TOKEN with your Discord bot token YOUR_ETHERSCAN_API_KEY with your Etherscan API key const TOKEN = 'YOUR_DISCORD_BOT_TOKEN';